 European and Japanese regulators, following the FAA’s lead, have cleared the way for Boeing 787 operators to resume revenue flights following modification of the aircraft’s battery systems and, in Japan’s case, taking added precautions to monitor the aircraft’s safety.
 The European Aviation Safety Agency airworthiness directive issued April 26 mirrors an FAA order approved the day before, while the Japan Civil Aviation Bureau’s (JCAB’s) formally approving of Boeing’s fixes added ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "European, Japanese Regulators Approve 787 Modification Plans".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "European, Japanese Regulators Approve 787 Modification Plans".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.